sendbird/quickstart-desk-ios/README.md

 ### Create a project

 Create a project to get started.
-Currently Sendbird Desk only supports Objective-C.
+Currently Sendbird Desk only supports `Objective-C`.

 ### Install Desk for iOS